pseeth/argbind/README.md

 [gin-config](https://github.com/google/gin-config).
 ArgBind is *very* small, can be used to make super simple command line programs with help text loaded directly from docstrings, and allows you to configure program execution from .yml files.
-Best of all, it's only ~300 lines!
+Best of all, it's <300 lines of code!

 Scroll down to see some [examples](#examples).
 Please also look at the current known [limitations](#limitations) of ArgBind.